-- 1. Includes 10-18 units of tuition per trimester and workshop fees.
-Per unit rate of \$895 applies to less than 10 units or more than 18 units.
-Full-Time MBA and IMBA students who are enrolled in 10-18 units and subsequently drop below 10 units will have the new unit load calculated at the rate of \$895 per unit. - 2.
+- 1. Tuition includes communication workshop and graduation fees. - 2.
+Tuition includes simulation software license fees and graduation fee. - 3.
+Includes 10-18 units of tuition per trimester and workshop and graduation fees.
+Per unit rate of \$1,025 applies to less than 10 units or more than 18 units.
+Full-Time MBA and IMBA students who are enrolled in 10-18 units and subsequently drop below 10 units will have the new unit load calculated at the rate of \$1,025 per unit. - 4.
 Includes 50 units of tuition, workshop fees, food and lodging for the effective executive workshop, weekend class meals, books, graduation fee, and international trips (excluding airfare).
-Tuition will be charged at the flat rate of \$15,980 per trimester.
-Tuition for the first term will include an additional \$1,000 charge paid as a nonrefundable deposit upon acceptance (refer to page 182). - 3.
-Includes 50 units of tuition, workshop fees, food and lodging for the effective executive workshop,weekend class meals, books, graduation fee, and international trips (excluding airfare).
-Tuition will be charged at the flat rate of \$14,810.
-Tuition for the first term will include an additional \$1,000 charge paid as a nonrefundable deposit upon acceptance (refer to page 182). - 4.
+Tuition will be charged at the flat rate of \$19,170 per trimester.
+Tuition for the first term will include an additional \$1,000 charge paid as a nonrefundable deposit upon acceptance (refer to page 176). - 5.
+Includes 50 units of tuition, workshop fees, food and lodging for the effective executive workshop, weekend class meals, books, graduation fee, and international trips (excluding airfare).
+Tuition will be charged at the flat rate of \$17,160 per trimester.
+Tuition for the first term will include an additional \$1,000 charge paid as a nonrefundable deposit upon acceptance (refer to page 176). - 6.
 Includes 40 units of tuition and graduation fee.
-Tuition will be charged at the rate of \$1,140 per unit.
-Tuition for the first term will include an additional \$1,400 charge paid as nonrefundable deposit upon acceptance (refer to page 183). - 5.
+Tuition will be charged at the rate of \$1,284 per unit.
+Tuition for the first term will include an additional \$1,400 charge paid as nonrefundable deposit upon acceptance (refer to page 177). - 7.
 Required for all international students who do not speak English as a first language and who have not completed an undergraduate degree in the United States.
-Cost includes housing for four nights, all meals, and local transportation. - 6.
-Subject to change by referendum; applicable to all Full-Time MBA and IMBA students. - 7.
-Required with each housing contract entered into by all new and returning students to reserve apartment space; credited to apartment charges upon occupancy. - 8.
+Cost includes housing for four nights, all meals, and local transportation. - 8.
+Subject to change by referendum; applicable to all Full-Time MBA and IMBA students. - 9.
+Required with each housing contract entered into by all new and returning students to reserve apartment space; credited to apartment charges upon occupancy. - 10.
 The Drescher Graduate Campus Apartment Complex is located on the Malibu campus.
 The apartments have four bedrooms and house four students.
-The married student apartments, located in the George Page Residential Complex, have two bedrooms and a required one-year contract; the \$5,265 charges are assessed at the beginning of the Fall, Spring, and Summer trimesters.
-Married student housing is available on a limited basis and currently does not accommodate children. - 9.
-Students ordering transcripts by written request will be charged \$5.
-Transcripts ordered by telephone or fax include an additional \$5 processing fee. - 10.
+The married student apartments, located in the George Page Residential Complex, have two bedrooms and a required oneyear contract; charges are billed three times a year, at the beginning of the Fall, Spring, and Summer trimesters, at the rate of \$1,438 per month.
+Married student housing is available on a limited basis and currently does not accommodate children. - 11.
+There will be an additional \$5 processing fee for transcripts sent via fax. - 12.
 Liquidated damages pursuant to Cal.
 Civ.
-Code §1671-b; charged when the company reimbursement payment deadline is missed. - 11.
+Code §1671-b; charged when the company reimbursement payment deadline is missed. - 13.
 Liquidated damages pursuant to Cal.
 Civ.
 Code §1671-b; assessed at 0.833% per month and calculated against all delinquent balances.
-The imposition of such a delinquency charge does not constitute an agreement to forebear collection of the delinquent account.
+The imposition of such a finance charge does not constitute an agreement to forebear collection of the delinquent account.